prowler-cloud/prowler/README.md

     ```
 ## Database providers connector

 You can send the Prowler's output to different databases (right now only PostgreSQL is supported).

-Follow these steps to configure the database provider you want to use.
+Jump into the section for the database provider you want to use and follow the required steps to configure it.
-### Postgresql
+### PostgreSQL
 - Install psql
     - Mac -> `brew install libpq`
     - Ubuntu -> `sudo apt-get install postgresql-client `
     - RHEL/Centos -> `sudo yum install postgresql10`
 - Configure a `.pgpass` file into the root folder of the user that is going to launch Prowler -> [pgpass file doc](https://www.postgresql.org/docs/current/libpq-pgpass.html)
-- Create a table in your postgresql database to store the prowler's data, for example:
+- Create a table in your PostgreSQL database to store the prowler's data.
+You can use the following SQL statemente to create the table:
 ```
 CREATE TABLE  IF NOT EXISTS prowler ( profile TEXT,